Kistler-Group/sdbus-cpp/README.md

     * `SDBUSCPP_LIBSYSTEMD_VERSION` [string]

       Defines version of systemd to be downloaded, built and integrated into sdbus-c++.
-Default value: `242`.
+Default value: `252`, minimum value: `239`.

     * `SDBUSCPP_LIBSYSTEMD_EXTRA_CONFIG_OPTS` [string]

-      Additional options to be passed as-is to the libsystemd build system (meson for systemd v242) in its configure step.
+      Additional options to be passed as-is to the libsystemd build system in its configure step.
 Can be used for passing e.g. toolchain file path in case of cross builds.
 Default value: empty.

 * `CMAKE_BUILD_TYPE` [string]

-  This is a CMake-builtin option.
+  CMake-builtin option.
 Set to `Release` to build sdbus-c++ for production use.
 Set to `Debug` if you want to help further develop (and debug) the library :)

 * `BUILD_SHARED_LIBS` [boolean]

-  This is a global CMake flag, promoted in sdbus-c++ project to a CMake option.
+  Global CMake flag, promoted in sdbus-c++ project to a CMake option.
 Use this to control whether sdbus-c++ is built as either a shared or static library.
 Default value: `ON`.

-* `SDBUSCPP_BUILD_EXAMPLES` [boolean]

-  Build example programs which are located in the _example_ directory.
-Examples are not installed.
-Default value: `OFF`

 Dependencies
 ------------

-* `C++17` - the library uses C++17 features.
+* `C++20/C++17` - the library uses C++20 features, but its public API is backwards compatible with C++17 and provides optional extra features when C++20 features are available
 * `libsystemd`/`libelogind`/`basu` - libraries containing sd-bus implementation that sdbus-c++ is written around.
-In case of `libsystemd` and `libelogind`, version >= 236 is needed.
+In case of `libsystemd` and `libelogind`, version >= 238 is needed.
 (In case you have you're missing any of those sd-bus implementations, don't worry, see [Solving sd-bus dependency](docs/using-sdbus-c++.md#solving-sd-bus-dependency) for more information.)
 * `googletest` - google unit testing framework, only necessary when building tests, will be downloaded and built automatically.
 * `pkgconfig` - required for sdbus-c++ to be able to find some dependency packages.
 * `expat` - necessary when building the xml2cpp binding code generator (`SDBUSCPP_BUILD_CODEGEN` option is `ON`).